Did you know that seaweed is an important part of the ocean food chain, and provides nutrients and energy for animals?

 Seaweed can produce either asexually or sexually.

-They are the oldest members of the plant kingdom, which isn't the correct category to place seaweed in.
+They are the oldest members of the plant kingdom.

 Seagrasses release pollen from their flowers to pollinate other ocean plants.